mmontone/quicklisp-systems/README.md

 - `M-x quickload`: Load a Quicklisp system.
 - `M-x quicklisp-systems-update`: update the list of Quicklisp systems (this extension downloads a "systems file" with information of ASDF systems in Quicklisp to operate).

+Use `q` to kill individual buffers, and `Q` to kill all quicklisp-systems buffers at once.

 ## License

 MIT